sesamesoftware/DeploymentGuide/Datasources/SAPHana.md

          1. The oldest date found in the schema for the fields in the date field list.
 This helps to avoid slow startup of initial load where it will query empty time.
 5. Click Test
    1. If you see Connection Test Successful
       1. Click the SQL Button and perform a simple query to confirm that data is visible to the User.
-Example select * from sample.
+Example: ``select * from sample.``
    2. If no data is returned follow the instruction for a connection Test Failed below.
-   2. If you see Connection Test Failed Check your URI and try again.
+      1. Connection Test Failed: Check your URI and try again.
 6. Once you see Connection Test Successful, click Save and Close.

 ---